 A guide to Lady Gaga’s style evolution

-From hair-bow heroine to Valentino-clad glamour queen, here's your guide to Mother Monster's ever-evolving looks.
+From hair-bow heroine to Gucci-clad fashion killer, here's your guide to Mother Monster's ever-evolving look.

 It’s 2008 and Minnie Mouse has been found dead in a ditch.
 The giant hair bow was an early sign that Gaga was going to be a champion for the queer community, taking society’s concepts of conventional beauty and making them campy and ridiculous.
 As she took to the stage at Good Day New York in a lycra white bodysuit, crystal shoulder piece and signature black-out sunglasses, the stand out piece was that giant kawaii bow, made from the strands of her bleach-blonde wig and held together with industrial levels of hairspray.
 Her look would inspire Halloween costumes for years to come.

 Back in the days when MTV’s Video Music Awards were the go-to place to cause a ruckus — a scandalous mix of Beyoncé baby reveals and Kanye “Imma let you finish” microphone steals — Gaga was setting the bar for gag-worthy moments.
 At her first VMAs, wearing an Alexander McQueen sheer lace dress in cherry-cherry-boom-boom red that ascended into a mask across her face, topped off with a towering, jagged crown, she took to the stage to accept her win for ‘Best New Artist’.
 She thanked “God and the gays” for her new found success.
 No, thank you, Gaga!